llm-edge/hal-9100/README.md

 ## News

+- [2023/08/12] 🔥 We released an example of an **open source LLM with function calling**.
+Read the [example](./examples/hello-world-intel-neural-chat-nodejs-function-calling/README.md).
 - [2023/29/11] 🔥 We released an example of using **mistral-7b**, an open source LLM.
 Read the [example](./examples/hello-world-mistral-curl/README.md).

 ## Overview